hmrc/mtd-itsa-vendors-roadmap/source/documentation/index.md

-# Making Tax Digital ITSA & VAT Delivery Roadmap July 2021
+# Making Tax Digital ITSA & VAT Delivery Roadmap Feb 2022

 ### What this Roadmap tells you
 This roadmap sets out our anticipated schedule for future API releases.